Patrick Bellew

-Patrick Bellew, (born June 12, 1959) is an environmental engineer, one of the United Kingdom's Royal Designers and a chartered building services engineer.
-He currently works at and is a founding director of building environmental engineering consultants Atelier Ten.
-He also lectures at various universities on issues that affect the environment.
-Atelier Ten has pioneered numerous environmental innovations and it has six offices around the world which are focused on the delivery of high-performance buildings.
+Patrick Bellew, (born June 12, 1959) is a British environmental engineer and educator.
+He is one of the United Kingdom's Royal Designers and a chartered building services engineer.
+Bellew is a founding director of the international environmental engineering consultant firm Atelier Ten, that has pioneered numerous environmental innovations focused on sustainable architecture and the delivery of high-performance buildings.
+He lectures at various universities, including Yale, on issues that affect the environment.

 Education and career

 Bellew attended Stonyhurst College before proceeding to the University of Bath where he studied for his Bachelor of Science honors at the school of architecture and building engineering until 1981.
 He was employed at Buro Happold in Bath after completing his four-year degree.
+He founded Atelier Ten in London in 1990.

+Atelier Ten grew to 350 staff in 11 offices by 2020 when it was acquired by the Singapore-based engineering group Surbana Jurong.
+Patrick remained as chairman and was appointed SJ Group Chief Sustainability Officer in 2023, and a consultant in 2024, before stepping down from day-to-day involvement with Atelier Ten and SJ Group at the beginning of 2025.

-Bellew has taught the core environmental design course on the M.Arch program at the Yale University School of Architecture from 2000 - 2009, and he led advanced design studios in 2010 and 2011.
-He was on the Design Review Committee of CABE from 1999 to 2003, a governor of the Building Centre Trust in London between 1996 and 2011 and on the employer panel of the Construction Industry Council.
+Bellew has taught the core environmental design course on the M.Arch program at the Yale University School of Architecture from 2001 to 2006, and he led seven advanced design studios as Eero Saarinen Visiting Professor between 2008 and 2025.
+He was on the Design Review Committee of CABE from 1999 to 2003, a governor of the Building Centre Trust in London between 1996 and 2011 and was appointed a Trustee of the UK's Design Council in 2025.

 Publications

-He writes in several United Kingdom design magazines;
+He writes in several United Kingdom design magazines and has published several books: